United Kingdom Butterfly Monitoring Scheme: site indices data 2015 version 2

 This dataset is updated annually with new data and may also include corrected data.
 We recommend using the most up-to-date dataset unless there is a need for a dataset pertaining to a particular time period required for analysis.

-If you need access to this archived version, please contact the EIDC
+If you need access to the archived version, please contact the EIDC

 Site indices are only calculated at sites with sufficient monitoring visits throughout the season, or for targeted reduced effort surveys (timed observations, larval web counts and egg counts) where counts are generally obtained as close to the peak of the flight period as possible and are subsequently adjusted for the time of year and size of the site (area of suitable habitat type for a given species).
 Wider Countryside Butterfly Survey (WCBS) sites are thus excluded because they are based on very few visits from which accurate indices of abundance cannot currently be calculated.
 For transect sites a statistical model (a General Additive Model, 'GAM') is used to impute missing values and to calculate a site index.
 Each year most transect sites (over 90%) produce an index for at least one species and in recent years site indices are calculated for almost 1,500 sites across the UK.